Routine gynecological annual exams are available in our Women’s Health Clinic.

 - Thin Prep Pap Smears with HPV testing as medically indicated

 - HIV counseling and testing referrals

 Ideally, routine STD testing after a possible exposure should be done at least two weeks later, and not during a woman’s period.
-Call or use our web portal using the links at the top of this site to make an appointment.
+Call or use the UD Health Portal using the links at the top of this site to make an appointment.